salesforcecli/plugin-devops-center/messages/commonFlags.md

 # flags.job-id.summary

-Job ID of the deploy operation you want to resume.
+Job ID of the async operation you want to resume.

 # flags.job-id.description